rakesh14333/rakesh14333/README.md

-- 👋 Hi, I’m @rakesh14333
+- 👋 Hi, I’m Soma Rakesh Reddy
-- 👀 I’m interested in Java
+- 👀 I’m interested in Coding.
-- 🌱 I’m currently learning Java and Angular *
+- 🌱 I’m currently learning Java and Angular 8*
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...